Updated November 2017

 Washing off the Moab 2's after a particularly muddy trail.

 Cleaning and treating your footwear increases its life expectancy.
 Mud and sand left on the shoe's upper create premature wear.
 Warm water and a soft brush are your best tactic for cleaning.
 Nikwax offers a line of leather and fabric conditioners, including products for suede leather and synthetic fabrics.
 Common wear areas, like the flex points on the forefoot and seams that are prone to scuffing, can be reinforced.
-Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolong use, and has the added benefit of keeping water out.
+Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolonged use, and has the added benefit of keeping water out.

 Do yourself a favor and visit the Care and Feeding section of our hiking boot review for more information on cleaning, treating and extending the life of hiking footwear.